cristiclez/crisglez.github.io/README.md

 ## 🚀 Professional Profile

-I am Cristina González Fernández, a Mathematics student with an intensive specialization in **Data Analysis**.
+I am a Mathematics student with an specialization in **Data Analysis**.
 My profile is characterized by a solid analytical foundation, advanced programming skills, and a strong motivation to transform complex datasets into strategic solutions.
 I am actively seeking my first professional opportunity where I can apply my knowledge in challenging and innovative environments.

 * **Focus:** My core interest lies in applying mathematical rigor to predictive modeling, value extraction, and data-driven process optimization.
 * **Key Skills:** **Python** · **SQL** · **Inferential Statistics** · **Predictive Modeling** · **Power BI**.